Rhabdomyosarcoma: Embryonal

-Embryonal rhabdomyosarcoma (ERMS) is the most common histological variant, comprising approximately 60–70% of childhood cases.
-It is most common in children 0–4 years old, with a maximum reported incidence of 4 cases per 1 million children.
+Embryonal rhabdomyosarcoma (ERMS) is the most common histological variant, comprising about 60–70% of childhood cases.
+It is most common in children birth to four years old, with a maximum reported incidence of four cases per million children.
 ERMS is characterized by spindle-shaped cells with a stromal-rich appearance, and the morphology is similar to the developing muscle cells of a 6- to 8-week-old embryo.
-Tumors often present in the head and neck as well as the genitourinary tract.
+Tumors often present in the head and neck, as well as the genitourinary tract.

 Embryonal subtype

-Botryoid rhabdomyosarcoma is almost always found in mucosal lined organs including the vagina, bladder, and nasopharynx (although presentation in the nasopharynx typically affects older children).
+Botryoid rhabdomyosarcoma is almost always found in mucosal-lined organs, including the vagina, bladder, and nasopharynx (although presentation in the nasopharynx typically affects older children).
 It often presents in infants younger than a year old, as a round, grape-like mass on the affected organ.
 Histologically, cells of the botryoid variant are defined by a dense tumor layer under an epithelium (cambium layer).
 This subtype has a good prognosis.

 Botryoid rhabdomyosarcoma is also sometimes present in adult women, found in the cervix or uterus.

 Alveolar

-Alveolar rhabdomyosarcoma (ARMS) is the second most common type.
-ARMS comprises approximately 20–25% of RMS-related tumors, and it is equally distributed among all age groups with an incidence of about 1 case per 1 million people ages 0 to 19.
+Alveolar rhabdomyosarcoma (ARMS) is the second-most common type.
+ARMS comprises around 20–25% of RMS-related tumors, and it is equally distributed among all age groups with an incidence of about one case per million people ages 0 to 19.
 For this reason, it is the most common form of RMS observed in young adults and teenagers, who are less prone to the embryonal variant.
-This type of RMS is characterized by densely-packed, round cells that arrange around spaces similar in shape to pulmonary alveoli, although variants have been discovered without these characteristic alveolar spacings.
+This type of RMS is characterized by densely packed, round cells that arrange around spaces similar in shape to pulmonary alveoli, although variants have been discovered without these characteristic alveolar spacings.
 ARMS tends to form more often in the extremities, trunk, and peritoneum.
 It is also typically more aggressive than ERMS.

 Pleomorphic

 Pleomorphic rhabdomyosarcoma (undifferentiated rhabdomyosarcoma), also known as anaplastic rhabdomyosarcoma, is defined by the presence of pleomorphic cells with large, lobate hyperchromatic nuclei and multipolar mitotic figures.
 These tumors display high heterogeneity and extremely poor differentiation.
 The pleomorphic cells may be diffuse or localized, with the diffuse variation correlating to a worse prognosis.
 It occurs most often in adults, rarely in children, and is often discovered in the extremities.
-Due to the lack of discernible separation among cancers of this type, clinicians will often label undiagnosed sarcomas with little to no discernible features as anaplastic RMS.
-It is the most aggressive type of RMS, and will often require intensive treatment.
+Due to the lack of discernible separation among cancers of this type, clinicians often label undiagnosed sarcomas with little to no discernible features as anaplastic RMS.
+It is the most aggressive type of RMS, and often requires intensive treatment.

-Spindle cell/sclerosing
+Spindle-cell/sclerosing

-Spindle cell/sclerosing rhabdomyosarcoma is an added subtype listed in the 2020 WHO classification of soft tissue sarcomas.
+Spindle-cell/sclerosing rhabdomyosarcoma is an added subtype listed in the 2020 WHO classification of soft-tissue sarcomas.